tommyli03/GameDesignFinalProject/README.md

 Thomas Li, Lucas Orquiza, Eric Wang

 # Game Summary
 Our game is a first-person action-adventure platformer where the player utilizes a grapple hook mechanic to traverse expansive and interconnected environments such as islands in a futuristic setting.
-We envision the main character of our game to be a cyborg, with one of its arms dedicated to deploying the grapple hook allowing the player to swing between floating islands, climb walls, and navigate through indoor and outdoor sections.
-The other arm can be launched out as a weapon to hit targets, solve puzzles that involve interacting with the environment, and fight enemies.
+We envision the main character of our game to be a cyborg, with one of its arms dedicated to holding the grapple hook gun allowing the player to swing between floating islands and navigate through outdoor sections.
+The other arm wields a variety of guns that can be swapped between, each with its own functionality and unique playstyle.
 The game will feature fluid and dynamic movement, with the player utilizing momentum-based swings the grapple hook offers.
-The game will follow our main character in which he has to traverse the world all while fighting evil cyborgs, parkour, and solving puzzles to move onto the next section.
+The game will follow our main character in which he has to traverse the world all while fighting evil cyborgs and parkour to move onto the next section.

 # Genres
 - First-Person Platformer/Shooter
 - Action-Adventure
 - Science Fiction
-- Puzzle

 # Inspiration